Furison-Tech/editorjs-audio/README.md

 This Tool works by one of the following schemes:

 1. Uploading files from the device
-2. Uploading by URL (handle image-like URL's pasting)
+2. Uploading by URL (handle audio-like URL's pasting)
 3. Uploading by drag-n-drop file
 4. Uploading by pasting from Clipboard